 something new that would carry on the Eastman family’s legacy and support the local economy.
 They envisioned a farm store where people could come to buy local produce and foods, gather with friends and neighbors and learn about healthy eating, agricultural and sustainability.

-The Farm at Eastman’s Corner opened in 2012 as a place for local farmers, food producers and craftspeople to sell their goods.
+The Farm at Eastman’s Corner opened in 2013 as a place for local farmers, food producers and craftspeople to sell their goods.
 It gives the community a convenient place to buy local produce, eggs, milk, cheese, breads, meats, honey, syrup and much more.
-We also grow fresh vegetables throughout the winter in the Farm’s six state-of-the-art greenhouses – yes, even through our New Hampshire winters!
+We also rent out our Farm’s six state-of-the-art greenhouses to local farmers so they can do the great sustainable work they do!

 Our cozy upstairs seating area provides a warm, welcoming space for get-togethers, classes and workshops, and community meetings.